It doesn’t matter if you’ve a MacBook Pro, MacBook Air or iMac.

 Use Disk Utility to check and fix problems with your internal disk.

 When Would You Want To Do This?

-When your Mac, MacBook Pro or MacBook Air is working fine.
-When you’re not having hard disk errors.
-When you’ve deleted a file and also crazily removed it from your Trash folder so you can’t get it back from there.
+When you’ve deleted a document you now need.
+And also crazily removed it from your Trash as well.
+So, you can’t get it back from there.

-Or you’re missing an email and you know it’s in a backup you’ve done.
+Or you’re missing an email and you know it’s in a backup on external storage.

 When Wouldn’t You Restore Files From Time Machine?

 It’s not a good idea to recover files if you’ve got errors coming up on your internal disk.
 Use Disk Utility to sort and fix those errors first.